Calcot Park – Members' notices

 The Board have determined that the following regulations will apply with immediate effect and will be revised and/or amended annually if necessary.

-Footwear, smart clean footwear is required throughout the clubhouse, this to include the covering of Toes and Heels at all times.
+Smart clean footwear is required throughout the clubhouse, this to include the covering of toes and heels at all times.
 Socks if worn with shorts must be predominantly white.

 Lounge and Dining Room

-When receiving a presentation immediately after a competition the dress code is relaxed to smart casual, to include attire worn during the competition.
+When receiving a Trophy or Presentation immediately after a competition the dress code is relaxed to smart casual, to include attire worn during the competition.

 Note: (Applicable to all members, guests and visitors) ‘T-Shirts’, sleeveless and collarless shirts, garments designed for other sports and those carrying offensive motifs or sayings, cut-down or frayed shorts are not permitted in the clubhouse. trainer and/or sport shoe types are permitted in the Clubhouse along with clean soft spike golf shoes in the foyer, changing rooms, 19th Bar, TV Bar and Clubhouse surrounds including patio.